Analysis | Trump’s new focus: False, ironic claims about Biden leveraging his office to make money

 What Trump said:

-“As soon as he became vice president, Burisma, not the best reputation in the world, I hear they paid him $183,000 a month, listen to this, $183,000, and they gave him a $3 million upfront payment, and he had no energy experience.
+“As soon as he became vice president — Burisma, not the best reputation in the world — I hear they paid him $183,000 a month.
+Listen to this: $183,000, and they gave him a $3 million upfront payment, and he had no energy experience.
 That’s 100 percent dishonest.”

 What we know: